Brad Pitt Is Not Dating Neri Oxman Nor Receiving ‘Sobriety Support’ From Her [Debunked]

 Ever since Brad Pitt’s marriage with Angelina Jolie broke down, the actor has been paired with a host of female celebrities, including his former wife Jennifer Aniston, but almost all of those reports have not stood the test of time as their sources have often been dubious.

 Now the latest woman to be paired with Pitt is MIT professor and architect, Neri Oxman, who first collaborated with him during an architecture project the two of them undertook last year.
-Since then, several tabloids have claimed that Brad and Neri have started dating although no clear evidence of such a relationship exists.
-Even so, reports continue to link them together, with another article in Radar Online! claiming that the MIT professor has been instrumental in helping Brad Pitt get out of his “drinking” problem.
+Since then, several tabloids have claimed that Brad and Neri have started dating, although no clear evidence of such a relationship exists.
+Even so, reports continue to link them together, with another article from Radar Online claiming that the MIT professor has been instrumental in helping Brad Pitt get away from his “drinking” problem.

 Admittedly, Brad Pitt suffered from a drinking problem during his marriage with Angelina but for almost two years now, he has remained sober.
 In an interview with GQ last year, Pitt had claimed that he used to smoke pot as well, which had created problems during his marriage, but now he doesn’t to pot either.
 This is in large part due to the actor going to therapy every week, but even so, reports claimed that Neri Oxman has helped him in his recovery.
-This, after contesting that the two of them have been dating for a while, a bogus claim which has been debunked time and again by credible media organizations including Vanity Fair and People.
+This, after contesting that the two of them have been dating for a while, a bogus claim which has been debunked time and again by credible media organizations, including Vanity Fair and People.

-Neri Oxman and Brad Pitt have nothing more than a professional relationship, and a source close to Gossip Cop said that Oxman makes no intervention when it comes to the personal aspects of Pitt’s life.
+Neri Oxman and Brad Pitt have nothing more than a professional relationship, and a source close to Gossip Cop said that Oxman does not intervene when it comes to the personal aspects of Pitt’s life.

 Brad Pitt NOT Getting "Sobriety Support" From Neri Oxman, Despite Report https://t.co/c7sX3CahDZ pic.twitter.com/2G1NZOpjnU